anshulyadav1791/js.notes/README.md

 # let's Practice
   Q..
 Print all even numbers form 0 to 100.
-  Q. Create a game where you start with any random game number.
+  Q..
+Create a game where you start with any random game number.
 Ask the user to keep guessing the game number       until the user enters correct value.